davidbonet/Class-D-Amplifier-Simulator-and-quality-measurements/README.md

-# Class-D-Amplifier-Simulator-and-quality-measurements
+# Class-D Amplifier Simulator and quality measurements
-Application were the user can simulate the functioning of a Class-D Amplifier and virtual instrumentation used to take quality measurements of a real amplifier.
+Application were the user can simulate the functioning of a Class-D Amplifier.
+Virtual instrumentation used to measure quality characteristics of a real amplifier.
+(Fictitious company name: OdaBel)